joelpanjaitan/wisata_app/README.md

 - Displays current date and time
 - Responsive on all device
 - Can be edited and deleted
+- Color picker for theme
+- Clear all completed tasks
 ```

 ### Features to be updated